 Tracks in the Borrowed Country

-Long strands decay fly away, transcending to whispers of the afterlife.
+Long strands decay, fly away— transcending to whispers.

 My utterances reflect not knowing my kin's name.

-I follow the trail until it disappears into forest, into the unknowing.
 Somewhere, footprints lead home.
-Somewhere, a mother's scent still lingers on wind I'll never breathe.
+Somewhere, a mother's scent still lingers on wind I will never breathe.

 who communicates through intimate illustrative image-making.